What Is The Difference Between Passive Transport And Active Transport

 Active transport can be further divided into two main categories:

 • Primary Active Transport: This type of active transport directly uses ATP to move molecules across the membrane.
 Transport proteins involved in primary active transport, often called pumps, bind to the molecule and use the energy from ATP hydrolysis to change their conformation and move the molecule against its concentration gradient.
-A classic example is the sodium-potassium pump (Na+/K+ pump), which actively transports sodium ions out of the cell and potassium ions into the cell, maintaining the electrochemical gradient crucial for nerve impulse transmission and cell volume regulation.
+A classic example is the sodium-potassium pump (Na+/K+ pump), which actively transports sodium ions out of the cell and potassium ions into the cell, maintaining the electrochemical gradient crucial for nerve impulse transmission and cell volume regulation No workaround needed..

 • Secondary Active Transport: This type of active transport indirectly uses ATP.
 It relies on the electrochemical gradient created by primary active transport.
 Instead of directly using ATP, it uses the energy stored in the gradient of one molecule to drive the transport of another molecule.
 There are two main types of secondary active transport: